victorsclui/ScriptableRenderPipeline/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2019.2-to-2019.3.md

 Before Unity 2019.3, each Light in HDRP exposed several options for the shadow map bias.
 From 2019.3, HDRP has replaced every option, except for **Normal Bias**, with **Slope-Scale Depth Bias**.
 Introducing this property makes the shadow map bias setup fairly different to what it was.
 This means that, if the default values lead to unexpected results, you may need a new setup for the bias on each Light.

 Also, before Unity 2019.3, PCSS had a different parametrization.
 Since 2019.3, the shadow softness is controlled by angular diameter on directional lights and by shape radius for point and spot lights.
-Moreover, the *minimum filter size* option is now called *Minimum Blur Intensity*; this is functionally equivalent but simply remaps the previous range [0 ...
+Moreover, the *Minimum filter size* option is now called *Minimum Blur Intensity*; this is functionally equivalent but simply remaps the previous range [0 ...
 0.0001] to [0 ...
 1].

 ## Area Lights